0cjs/sedoc/aws/iam.md

 is different from some other systems where "roles" are the equivalent of _groups_, below.)
-Because roles are often shared, sessions have both RoleName and a RoleSessionName; the latter is intended to identify the principal (within AWS our outside it) that used the role in that session.
+Because roles are often shared, sessions have both RoleName and a RoleSessionName; the latter is intended to identify the principal (within AWS or outside it) that used the role in that session.

 Roles can be assumed under the conditions described in the role's